 ClamAV can be run within a Docker container.
 This provides isolation from other processes by running it in a containerized environment.
 If new or unfamiliar with Docker, containers or cgroups see docker.com.

-ClamAV image tags on Docker Hub follow this naming convention:
+ClamAV image tags on Docker Hub follow these naming conventions.

 clamav/clamav:<version>: A release preloaded with signature databases.